 Line managers should discuss onsite activity plans with their employees before onsite activities begin to ensure the employee's activities are properly scheduled, coordinated and focused.

-Regional line managers should talk with their resident inspectors at each of their sites several times a week.
+Regional project line managers should talk with their resident inspectors at each of their sites several times a week.

 Line managers responsible for an onsite activity should discuss the findings and concerns with the employees assigned to the activity before the facility exit meeting is held.
 Discussions should focus on potential safety and regulatory approaches to issues to ensure mixed messages are not sent to the licensee.